 Skip to content

-Vitamin K doesn’t usually get the attention it deserves, which is bad because it is a very important nutrient for our bones and for our heart health!
-Deficiency is very common and tends to go unnoticed until we’re older and it manifests as osteoporosis, arterial or kidney calcification, heart conditions, or even cancer.
+Vitamin K.Vitamin K doesn’t usually get the attention it deserves, which is bad because it is a very important nutrient for blood coagulation and wound healing, as well as for our bones, our muscles, and our heart health!
+Deficiency is very common and tends to go unnoticed until we’re older and it manifests as osteoporosis, arterial or kidney calcification, heart conditions, and even cancer.

 It’s never too early for our kids or too late for us to start getting adequate amounts.
 All we have to do is add green vegetables and leafy greens to our regular diet.